 Need help with your criminal case?

 Good morning everyone, it’s Friday 10:00 a.m.
 We are live talking about matters relating to criminal defense, criminal law.
-I’m attorney Matt Pearson.
-I do criminal defense and civil litigation.
-And as I said, today we’re focused on that criminal side of things.
+Today we’re focused on that criminal side of things.
 I’d just like to start by talking about if people have upcoming court dates and you’re concerned about having to make an in-person appearance, in a physical courtroom environment, courts are offering alternatives to that, virtual appearances, phoning in.
 You just need to either look it up online, contact the clerk of the court, where your case is, or you can have, if you have an attorney, your attorney obviously can facilitate that for you.
 So most court appearances are still not required to be in person, even if you’re on a bond, as long as you’re making that virtual or phone in appearance that satisfies the bond conditions.
 That’s an important thing to know if you’re concerned about social distancing, your health.
 If you have symptoms, certainly the court would not want you to make an in person appearance as well.
 So today’s July 24th, 2020.
 I have received some questions from folks.
 I will try to answer them the best I can.

 Can recorded conversations be used as evidence in court in Colorado?